rechelon/rechelon.github.io/_posts/2019-02-06-setting-the-universe-on-fire.md

 ---

-Let's say you want to maximize freedom.
+Let's say you hunger for liberation, you want to increase freedom.
 What is freedom but choice?
 The number of options you have.

-Consider these options as a tree.
+Now consider these options as a branching tree.
 What other options are opened up by choosing a specific option?

-If you have a choice between a hundred flavors of toothpaste that's a very limited set of choices because once you make the choice there's not much left to do.
+It has long been pointed out that if you have a choice between a hundred flavors of toothpaste that's a very limited set of choices because once you make the choice there's not much left to do.
 There's very little different between the experience of brushing your teeth with one flavor of toothpaste versus another, nothing hangs on it, the impact upon the wider universe is very limited, and no further choices get opened up.

 We can see choice in the context of a tree like structure.
 At each joint there are a number of branches, and these branches themselves have branches, and so on.
 Some branches have very few sub-branches.

-At the most fundamental physical level we could consider the branches to be the causal impact of a moving particle.
+To check that we're not creating disconnected abstractions, phantasms unrelated to reality, at the most fundamental physical level we could consider the branches to be the causal impact of a moving particle.
 If its angle of deflection from another particle is a free parameter, what are the consequences in the configuration state of a wider system?

 At many angles the particle might shoot off on an uninterrupted and boring trajectory, at other angles it might smash into other particles, and at some very unique range of angles it might not only smash into other particles but set off a cavalcade of interactions.
 And one might just as well think of billiard balls here.
 When first breaking, a large array of angles one might choose would send the cue ball off to little impact, missing the grouped balls.
 But in contrast a smaller choice of angles suddenly have rich potential.